apc-mhs/seniormap/README.md

 ## Maintainence instructions
 ### Creating a the form and spreadsheet for a new year

 1. Navigate to the ['Senior Map' folder](https://drive.google.com/drive/folders/1Jko-Gei3H9em6nXjL_Tia8j4NNptmD6k) on Google Drive and create a new folder with the year of the graduating class (e.g. 2027).
-Request access to the folder if you do not already have access
+Request access to the folder if you do not already have access.
-2. Make a copy of a previous year's form and edit content accordingly for the appropriate year
+2. Make a copy of a previous year's form and edit content accordingly for the appropriate year.
 3. Ensure the form has a linked Google spreadsheet with the appropriate fields.
 ![Screenshot of creating linked spreadsheet](resources/readme/tut1.png)

-5. Publish the spreadsheet to the web (File > Publish to the web; link will then be provided)
+4. Publish the spreadsheet to the web (File > Publish to the web; link will then be provided).

 ### Adding the new year to the code base